Number formatting in JavaScript: toLocaleString and Intl.NumberFormat

 Parameters

-• locale (optional) - if not provided, then the method will use the host environment's current locale (e.g., : default browser language)
+• locale (optional): if not provided, the method uses the host environment's current locale (e.g., default browser language).
+Pass undefined to use the system locale explicitly.

 const price = 123456.789;